 Ellie is pregnant and nearing the time when she is to give birth.
 After falling into an ice crevasse, Sid finds three eggs and decides to adopt them as his own.
 The eggs hatch into dinosaurs but then the children’s mother, a tyrannosaurus rex, comes looking for them.
 The children prevent her from devouring Sid and so she takes Sid with her.
 Manny, Ellie, Diego and the possums Eddie and Crash follow and find themselves in an underground realm where dinosaurs still survive.
 Surrounded by fearsome prehistoric predators, the group find themselves relying on the aid of Buck, a slightly crazy one-eyed weasel that lives in this world.

 Ice Age 3: Dawn of the Dinosaurs was the third in the series of animated films that began with Ice Age (2002).
 Ice Age was a debut effort from Blue Sky Studios, who had previously been a visual effects company.
 It came at a time when the computer animation field was in its infancy – Pixar dominated the market and were four films old at that point, with the only other cinematic competitor being DreamWorks who were just starting to get their act together.
 As other companies started to crowd the market over the next few years, Blue Sky increasingly gained prominence with efforts like Robots (2005), Ice Age 2 (2006), Horton Hears a Who!
-(2008), Rio (2011), Epic (2013), The Peanuts Movie (2015) and Ferdinand (2017).
+(2008), Rio (2011), Epic (2013), The Peanuts Movie (2015), Ferdinand (2017) and Spies in Disguise (2019).
 It is a mark of just how much of a foothold that Blue Sky have gained into the animation market that when Ice Age 3: Dawn of the Dinosaurs premiered, it became one of the top box-office hits around the world.

 In comparing Blue Sky with Pixar, there comes a world of difference.
 Pixar films seem made by people that genuinely care about what they do and are films that affect children and adults alike.
 On the other hand, Blue Sky seem to merely be generating slickly produced product.
 Ice Age, for instance, was a series that hit its maximum level of cuteness with the first film; everything else has been squeezing marketing out of a middle-of-the-road effort that only moderately set the world on fire first time around.